 Location: Central Tuscany

-This property rents Saturday to Saturday, with arrival day flexibility in 2018.
+This property rents Saturday to Saturday, with arrival day flexibility in mid season.

 A sweeping cypress-lined avenue draws a line between the vineyards on either side, leading to this beautiful and elegant villa on a ridge in Central Tuscany, close to Casole d'Elsa, San Gimignano and Siena.
 This is a beautiful holiday villa for 14 people with a mosaic-lined infinity pool looking out over the rolling hills of Western Tuscany.
-The main house sleeps 6, with 8 more accommodated in two separate apartments for 4 each.
-But the main house has plenty of living accommodation for all, both inside and out, and is a house designed for luxurious relaxing and exploring.
+The main house has plenty of living accommodation for all, both inside and out, and is a house designed for luxurious relaxing and exploring.
 The house sits at the centre of a working winery producing excellent wines

 The end of the cypress-lined drive opens to a wide piazza in front of the main house that is framed by a large terracotta patio and furnished dining pergola on one side and an annex accommodating two apartments on the other.
 Entrance to the villa is via a short entrance hall with a stairway to the upstairs ensuite bedrooms, a guest WC, and opposing doors to the living and the kitchen areas that run the length of the house.
 The generous living room has sofas in front of an open pietra serena fireplace as well as a long cushion-strewn divan facing a satellite TV.
 While wide french doors open directly out to the back patio and pool area, an arched hallway connects the living area to the kitchen and dining side of the house.
 The dining room, itself a later addition to the main house, is a very generous space and filled with light pouring through two large sliding glass doors at either end.
 Furnished with a table seating 14 and having direct access to the patio, garden and pool, this room immediately speaks to conviviality and the spirit of being on holiday.
 A short hallway leads to the kitchen, consisting of two rooms separated by a wide arched opening.
 Though its marble counters and wooden cabinets give it a country look, there is no end to the modern appliances useful in preparing meals for a hungry crowd.
 A door off the kitchen means it is a short walk to bring dishes to the pergola furnished for meals al fresco.